dstrekelj/ufront-example-HelloWorld/wiki/0-About.md

-# Ufront Example series: "Hello, world!"
+# UFront Example series: "Hello, world!"

 ## About

 This "Hello, world!" project is part of a series of examples developed to help demistify [UFront](https://github.com/ufront/ufront) - a MVC framework for web development.

-Ufront is currently maintained by [Jason O'Neil](https://github.com/jasononeil).
+UFront is currently maintained by [Jason O'Neil](https://github.com/jasononeil).

 The project uses UFront version 1.0.0-rc.6, which was the latest version available on haxelib at the time of writing.